argumentcomputer/yatima/README.md

 ## Install

-Run `lake script run setup`, which will build the `yatima` binary and ask you where to place it.
+Run `lake run setup`, which will build the `yatima` binary and ask you where to place it.
 You can choose a directory that's already in your path, for example.

 ## Usage